Dr-Virpid/simple_shell/README.md

 **hsh** emulates basic functionality of the **sh** shell.
 This README borrows form the Linux man pages [sh(1)](https://linux.die.net/man/1/sh) and [dash(1)](https://linux.die.net/man/1/dash).

-This project was written as part of the curriculum for ALX Software Engineering School is an online-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+This project was written as part of the curriculum for ALX Software Engineering School.
+ALX SE School is an online-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.